We may earn affiliate commissions for the recommended products. Learn more.

 Meshnet

 Meshnet is a unique feature in the VPN industry that only NordVPN offers.
-It allows multiple remote devices to be linked into a single local area network.
+It allows multiple remote devices to be linked to a single local area network.
 Then, you can securely share various files or use another device as a VPN server to gain its IP address.
 This feature works with your gadgets and devices from other NordVPN users, allowing you to create remote LAN parties for gaming.

 Interestingly, this feature is free, meaning you can use it without subscribing to any of NordPVN’s plans.
 Instead, you must only create an account.